12 Tips to Make Your Employees Feel Appreciated

 • Award a trophy, or a framed certificate of appreciation

-Recognize Individual Strengths
+3. Recognize Individual Strengths

-Help Your Employees Thrive
+4. Help Your Employees ThriveHelp Your Employees Thrive

 How often do you address your employees at work?
 Do you hold a periodical assembly, or do their contracts end without knowing who they work for?
 Employees stay with the organization when management addresses their need to grow.
 You can engage employees by meeting them personally to discuss training and skills development.
-At the same time, employee engagement improves when they see a promising future in your company because you’re able to align your goals with theirs.
+At the same time, employee engagement improves when they see a promising future in your company because you're able to align your goals with theirs.
+This approach to employee appreciation can significantly enhance workplace culture and boost employee retention.

-Treat Employees To Lunch Or Dinner
+5. Treat Employees to Lunch or Dinner

-Care About Their Wellbeing
+6. Care About Their Well-Being

-Your employees are the lifeblood of your business, which is why you should also spend resources for their wellbeing.
+Your employees are the lifeblood of your business, which is why you should also spend resources for their well-being.
 Having sick employees can cause absenteeism that can adversely affect the operations and image of your business.
 For instance, the ability of your employees to handle customers will change significantly if they're always stressed and sick at work.

-Give Them A Break
+7. Give Them a BreakGive Them a Break

 Your business can't function properly without your top employees, but this doesn't mean you should let them handle all the work.
 Your employees aren't robots and would need to have breaks once in a while.